wagtail/wagtail/docs/topics/pages.md

 This should be a list of `SearchField` and `FilterField` objects. `SearchField` adds a field for full-text search. `FilterField` adds a field for filtering the results.
 A field can be indexed with both `SearchField` and `FilterField` at the same time (but only one instance of each).

-In the above example, we\'ve indexed `body` for full-text search and `date` for filtering.
+In the above example, we've indexed `body` for full-text search and `date` for filtering.

 The arguments that these field types accept are documented in [indexing extra fields](wagtailsearch_indexing_fields).

 ### Editor panels

-There are a few attributes for defining how the page\'s fields will be arranged in the page editor interface:
+There are a few attributes for defining how the page's fields will be arranged in the page editor interface:

 -   `content_panels` - For content, such as main body text
 -   `promote_panels` - For metadata, such as tags, thumbnail image and SEO title